PlanSnapper

 This approach works for any footprint shape: L, T, U, or more complex polygons.
 As long as the floor plan is to scale, tracing the perimeter and setting one reference dimension gives you accurate GLA without the complexity of breaking the shape into rectangles manually.

 Upload any to-scale floor plan, trace the perimeter point by point, set one reference dimension.
-Square footage in under 2 minutes regardless of shape.
+Square footage in minutes regardless of shape.

 T-shaped, U-shaped, and more complex footprints